 You can use them to understand the Charts that you can make from Tableau Desktop.

-If you want to go to the Start page at any point of time then Go to the File menu and select the Show Start page.
+If you want to go to the Start page at any point in time, then Go to the File menu and select the Show Start page.

-Selecting the Show Start Page will open the Start Page and now you can see the regional workbook under the Open section.
+Selecting the Show Start Page will open the Tableau Start Page, and now you can see the regional workbook under the Open section.
 Because we recently used this workbook.